-Thesis Unit Trust Management Limited., the Authorised Corporate Director of the Company, is responsible for the information contained in this Prospectus.
+The ACD, Thesis Unit Trust Management Limited, is responsible for the information contained in this Prospectus.
 To the best of the ACD's knowledge and belief (having taken all reasonable care to ensure that such is the case), the information contained in this Prospectus does not contain any untrue or misleading statements or omit any matters required by COLL to be included in it.
-Thesis Unit Trust Management Limited accepts responsibility accordingly.
+The ACD accepts responsibility accordingly.